mugtaba-subahi/rn.athan.uk/README.md

 # Athan.uk

-A React Native IOS and Android mobile application for Muslim prayer times in the UK.
+A React Native IOS and Android mobile application for Muslim prayer times in the London, UK.

 For web version, visit https://athan.uk.